Martha-NYagikuyu/Moringa-IP-Pizza-Project/READ.md

 # PIZZA PROJECT

-This is a clone to my delani studio project landing page.
+This is a clone to my Pizza project landing page.

 By Martha Munzinga Nyagikuyu